Identification

 Wear airtight protective goggles (see standard EN ISO 16321).

-Respiratory protection devices must be used if the technical measures adopted are not suitable for restricting the workerβs exposure to the threshold values considered.
+Respiratory protection devices must be used if the technical measures adopted are not suitable for restricting the worker’s exposure to the threshold values considered.
 Use a mask with a type A filter whose class (1, 2 or 3) must be chosen according to the limit of use concentration. (see standard EN 14387).
 If the substance considered is odourless or its olfactory threshold is higher than the corresponding TLV-TWA and in the case of an emergency, wear open-circuit compressed air breathing apparatus (in compliance with standard EN 137) or external air-intake breathing apparatus (in compliance with standard EN 138).
 For a correct choice of respiratory protection device, see standard EN 529.

 Wear category I professional long-sleeved overalls and safety footwear (see Regulation 2016/425 and standard EN ISO 20344).
-Wash body with soap and water after removing protective clothing.

 The emissions generated by manufacturing processes, including those generated by ventilation equipment, should be checked to ensure compliance with environmental standards.
 Product residues must not be indiscriminately disposed of with waste water or by dumping in waterways.

-Chemical Stability & Reactivity Data
+Stability and Reactivity

-Chemical stability, hazardous reactions, and incompatible materials information
+Chemical stability, hazardous reactions, and incompatible materials

 Excessively high temperatures can cause thermal decomposition.